 Why Was Ancestry Health Discontinued?

-If you are interested in learning more about your ancestry, lineage, and possible family connections, then Ancestry may have a larger data pool to compare your DNA.
+- If you want to learn more about your ancestry, lineage, and possible family connections, Ancestry’s larger data pool can find more accurate matches.

-If you want to understand health risks or carrier status data, 23andMe will offer detailed reports that may help.
+- If you want to understand health risks or carrier status data, 23andMe’s detailed reports may help.

-Explore the available packages and see which fits your requirements better before making a choice.
+- Explore the available packages and see which fits your requirements better before choosing.